Cyclopædia, or an Universal Dictionary of Arts and Sciences: Precursors

-Among the precursors of Chambers's Cyclopaedia was John Harris's Lexicon Technicum, of 1704 (later editions from 1708 through 1744).
+Among the precursors of Chambers's Cyclopaedia was John Harris's Lexicon Technicum of 1704 (later editions from 1708 to 1744).
 By its title and content, it was "An Universal English Dictionary of Arts and Sciences: Explaining not only the Terms of Art, but the Arts Themselves."
 While Harris's work is often classified as a technical dictionary, it also took material from Newton and Halley, among others.

 Successors

 Chambers's Cyclopaedia in turn became the inspiration for the landmark Encyclopédie of Denis Diderot and Jean le Rond d'Alembert, which owed its inception to a proposed French translation of Chambers's work begun in 1744 by John Mills, assisted by Gottfried Sellius.
-The later Chambers's Encyclopaedia (1860–1868) had no connection to Ephraim Chambers's work, but was the product of Robert Chambers and his brother William.
+The later Chambers's Encyclopaedia (1860–1868) had no connection to Ephraim Chambers's work but was the product of Robert Chambers and his brother William.